 Now let us now note a few more passages that detail the intended recipients of these messages.

 The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: (Revelation 1:1)Here we see the entire contents of Revelation [hidden things revealed] are to be shown unto His Servants, further identifying the Bride.
-Now let's notice another:
+For He tells us that His servants are those that follow Him; and those that follow Him are they that hearken to His voice (John 12:26; John 10:27).
+Now let's notice another passage:

 I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the offspring of David, and the bright and morning star.
 (Revelation 22:16)Here, we see these things are to be testified unto you in the churches.
 Thus we must conclude that all of Yahuweh's Word is for all of His People.
 The idea that ALL of Scripture is for ALL of Yah's people is seen throughout Scripture.
 Note a few of these passages: